gravitational/workshop/firedrills.md

 node-1-planet$ journalctl -u kube-kubelet -f
 ```

-Note that the changes we've made to the systemd unit will persist across the Planet container restarts but will be reset when a new version of Planet is rolled during system upgrade, for example.
+Note that the changes we've made to the systemd unit will persist across Planet container restarts but will be lost during a gravity upgrade that includes a new version of planet due to the inclusion of a new rootfs.

 #### Other System Logs